braze-inc/braze-docs/_docs/_hidden/private_betas/shopify_catalogs.md

 ## Changing catalog ID

 To change the product identifier for your Shopify catalog, you will need to deactivate the sync.
-Ensure you have stopped any sends using this Shopify catalog data first.
+Confirm you have stopped any sends using this Shopify catalog data first.
 Re-run the Shopify catalog initial import and select your desired product identifier by following the [catalog sync](#setting-up-shopify-catalog-sync) steps.

 ## Deactivating your Shopify catalogs

 Deactivating the Shopify catalog feature will delete your entire catalog and products.
 This can also impact any sends that may be actively using the product data from this catalog.
-Ensure you either update or pause these sends before deactivation, as this could result in your messaging sending missing product details.
+Confirm that you have either updated or paused these sends before deactivation, as this could result in your messaging sending missing product details.
 Do not delete the Shopify catalog directly on the catalogs page.

 ## Troubleshooting
 If your Shopify catalog runs into an error during import or syncing, it could be a result of the following errors.
 Follow the instructions on how to correct the issue and resolve the sync: